Las Vegas is the entertainment mecca and one of the most popular destinations in the United States.

-I also suggest making a reservation online and checking if there are available spots, as Neon Museum is a popular place for events and birthday parties.
+Make a reservation online and check availability, as Neon Museum is a popular place for events and birthday parties.
 You can also book a guided tour on a spot to learn the history behind some of the most famous vintage signs.

 The entrance fee for a daily tour is $19 for general admission and $15 for Nevada residents with proof of ID.

-Exploring the local art art culture is by far one of the best things to do in Las Vegas besides gamble.
+Exploring the local art culture is by far one of the best things to do in Las Vegas besides gambling.

 I recommend spending time in Las Vegas Art District where you can see Sin City’s burgeoning art scene and visit restaurants, thrift stores, and museums.

 One of my favorite things about Las Vegas Arts Districts is its collection of incredible murals.
 The city’s wall art is attributed to the arrival of Life Is Beautiful, a music festival that has also quickly grown into a big culinary and art event.

 The area has grown quite a bit over years, but it still has loose boundaries that stretch from the Stratosphere to the Fremont East Entertainment District.